-5.22 Arpeggiator Transpose:
+5.16 Arpeggiator Transpose:

-Enable the Transpose function by pressing and holding the [Edit Button] then press the [Arpeggiator Button].
+Enable the Transpose function by pressing and holding the [Edit Button] then press the [Hold Button].
 Transpose mode can only be enabled when arpeggiator mode and hold mode are active.
 The Transpose function allows an incoming MIDI note to transpose the active arpeggiated sequence.
 The sequence is transposed based on the first note of the arpeggiated sequence.
-Disable the Transpose function by pressing and holding the [Edit Button] then press the [Arpeggiator Button].
+Disable the Transpose function by pressing the [Hold Button].

-5.23 Arpeggiator Playback Direction Mode:
+5.17 Arpeggiator Random Playback Order:

-Assign the playback direction of the arpeggiated sequence by pressing and holding the [Edit Button] then pressing the [Velocity / CV Mode Button].
-Press once to check current mode.
-Press again to advance through the available options.
+Randomize the playback order of the arpeggiated sequence by pressing and holding the [Edit Button] then pressing the [ARP Button].
 The Random function will randomly jump between the notes of the arpeggiated sequence.
 Disable Random by pressing and holding the [Edit Button] then pressing the [ARP Button].